krose422/Climbing-List/Readme.md

-## Welcome to My Angular Project
+## Welcome to Rocklist

-> I am your Readme.md file, you should probably update me.
+> Rocklist is a place for climbers to add routes to be completed, and keep a running tick list of all completed climbs with trip notes.

 ## Usage

+This project contains bourbon, neat and foundation.
+Run bourbon install, neat install and bower install foundation --save to use.

-This template contains some simple `gulp` tasks.
+This template also contains some simple `gulp` tasks.
 They are as follows:

 - `gulp watch`: This will launch a Node Server and start the standard `watchlist` task
 - `gulp bower`: This will move the bower components into their proper location.
 This will run during the `watch` task, but you may need to run it manually once in a while